 For those of you with loose contacts, choose a thicker floss like Reach.
 You know this one.
 It’s the unwaxed woven floss that kind of resembles a string of yarn.
 The traditional colors are blue and white.
 Two strings woven together create a larger surface area to help wipe away plaque.
 The thicker diameter of the woven floss is a great option for loose contacts.

 Have a question about which floss is right for you?
-Give Dr. Emery a call at her cosmetic dental practice Sugar Fix Dental Loft, located in the beautiful Chicago neighborhood of Lakeview.
-Schedule a consultation so that Dr. Emery can assess your contacts and advise the best floss for you!
+Give the team a call at her cosmetic dental practice Sugar Fix Dental Loft, located in the beautiful Chicago neighborhood of Lakeview.
+Schedule a consultation so that they can assess your contacts and advise the best floss for you!